ivansaenz/southwest-price-drop-bot/README.md

 When updates become available, you will have to deploy them yourself using the [Heroku CLI](https://devcenter.heroku.com/articles/git).
 This app follows [SemVer](http://semver.org/) in its versioning, so make sure to read the release notes when deploying a major version change.

-Note: Deployed versions prior to 4/9/2018 using Mailgun will need to verify constants: MAILGUN_DOMAIN and MAILGUN_EMAIL.
+Note: Deployed versions prior to 4/9/2018 using Mailgun will need to verify constants: `MAILGUN_DOMAIN` and `MAILGUN_EMAIL`.

 Note: Deployed versions prior to 4/28/2018 (< 3.0.0) on Heroku will need to install the buildpack https://github.com/jontewks/puppeteer-heroku-buildpack

+Note: Deployed versions prior to 7/21/2018 (< 3.2.0) on Heroku will need to verify the `PROXY` constant if you want to use a proxy to make the calls.

 ## Screenshots